mdiamond/mss/README.md

-# MSS - Modular Software-based Synthesizer
+# mss - modular software synthesizer
-A modular synthesizer for creating sound.
+A modular synthesizer for creating and manipulating sound.